Vector Design: a complete guide to tools, formats and workflows (2026)

 Instead of drawing freehand lines, you're defining how a curve behaves mathematically.
 Each anchor point acts as a position on the path, while the handles determine the direction and intensity of the curve as it passes through that point.
 This system allows you to create perfectly smooth lines, sharp corners or subtle organic shapes.

 One of the most important principles in professional vector design is reducing complexity.
 The fewer anchor points you use, the cleaner and more efficient your design becomes.
 Too many points can make paths uneven, harder to edit, and more difficult to scale or reuse.
-Clean paths, on the other hand are easier to adjust, animate and export across formats.
+Clean paths are easier to adjust, animate and export across formats.

 Mastering Bezier curves takes time, but it's one of the most valuable skills in vector design.
 Once you understand how to control curves effectively, you can create cleaner illustrations, more precise icons and scalable assets that hold up across any use case.